lavafroth/zilch/README.md

 - Simple yet powerful UI
 - Intuitive keyboard shortcuts
+- Extract app name by parsing apk

 ### TODO

-- Extract app name by parsing apk
 - Recommendation categories
 - Make uninstall and disable options depend on Android SDK

 ### How is this associated with Universal Android Debloater?

-It is not although I do plan to use their knowledgebase.
+It is not, although I do plan to use their knowledge-base.
 I have been a contributor to the original repo as well as the now maintained fork.

 I started this project because of the following reasons: